drcandacemakedamoore/cleanX/README.md

 This is the beta+ version.
 Some unit tests are availalable in the test folder.
 Test coverage is currently partial.
 The library includes several functions including:

-Ones to run on dataframes to make sure there is no image leakage:
+### Run on dataframes to make sure there is no image leakage:

 check_paths_for_group_leakage(train_df, test_df, uniqueID):